vaginessa/dns-wiki/FAQ.md

 <a name="FAQ24"></a>
 **(24) How can I disable the firewall temporarily?**

-If you need to disable the firewall temporarily, you can flush all the rules using
+> If you need to disable the firewall temporarily, you can flush all the rules using
-> iptables -F
+<code>iptables -F</code>

 Or via script
-> echo "Stopping firewall and allowing everyone..."
+<code>echo "Stopping firewall and allowing everything..."

-> iptables -F
+iptables -F

-> iptables -X
+iptables -X

-> iptables -t nat -F
+iptables -t nat -F

-> iptables -t nat -X
+iptables -t nat -X

-> iptables -t mangle -F
+iptables -t mangle -F

-> iptables -t mangle -X
+iptables -t mangle -X

-> iptables -P INPUT ACCEPT
+iptables -P INPUT ACCEPT

-> iptables -P FORWARD ACCEPT
+iptables -P FORWARD ACCEPT

-> iptables -P OUTPUT ACCEPT
+iptables -P OUTPUT ACCEPT

+exit 0</code>

 General Questions
 -----------------